dcm4che-dockerfiles/sphinx-doc/README.md

 generation of documentation using the Sphinx Documentation tool without having to install the whole Latex bundle on your host machine.

-This is certainly a trivial way of using Docker, but there you go.
+This is certainly a fairly trivial way of using Docker, but there you go.

 ## Usage